microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 }
 ```

-This request must contain the following data:
+This request will contain the following data:
 - *initiatingUserAADObjectId*: The Azure Active Directory object ID of user who initiated this business event
 - *timestamp*: The timestamp when this business event occurred (UTC)
 - *companyName*: The name of company where this business event occurred